The following article is adapted from an original piece written by Rebecca Welker (FHFMA, CIA) in the U.S.

-At Crowe Horwath, we believe that by bringing together clinicians and internal audit professionals to work alongside each other, our clients are able to achieve better value through clinical audits across core elements/strategies of the health service.
+At Findex, we believe that by bringing together clinicians and internal audit professionals to work alongside each other, our clients are able to achieve better value through clinical audits across core elements/strategies of the health service.
 This may include measuring compliance of healthcare delivery and operations against industry standards, with the goal of identifying actions to address key risks and assist in improving care delivery and patient outcomes.

 Three Lines of Defence

 In a 2013 position paper, the Institute of Internal Auditors (IIA) described a model for effective risk management and control consisting of three lines of defence; management control serving as the first line of defence, the various risk management and compliance oversight functions as the second, and independent assurance as the third.
 “All three lines should exist in some form at every organisation, regardless of size or complexity,” according to the IIA.1

 In healthcare, the quality improvement initiatives most hospital and health system Clinical Departments have been immersed in for years represent the first line of defence.
 The additional work of internal quality and compliance departments to monitor these clinical efforts provides the second line of defence.
 The third line of defence uses an independent resource (the organisation’s internal audit department, an outside firm, or a team consisting of internal audit professionals from both within and outside of the organisation) to examine clinical processes from both the design and operations perspectives to identify gaps in elements that are needed to produce strong care delivery processes.
 Audit activities at each line of defence provide different perspectives that are necessary to drive performance improvement.